netdata/learn/docs/packaging/installer.md

 ```

 To see more information about this installation script, including how to disable automatic updates, get nightly vs.
-stable releases, or disable anonymous statistics, see the [`kickstart.sh` method page](/docs/packaging/installer/methods/kickstart.md).
+stable releases, or disable anonymous statistics, see the [`kickstart.sh` method page](/docs/packaging/methods/kickstart).

-Scroll down for details about [automatic updates](/docs/packaging/installer/#automatic-updates) or [nightly vs. stable
+Scroll down for details about [automatic updates](#automatic-updates) or [nightly vs. stable
-releases](/docs/packaging/installer/#nightly-vs-stable-releases).
+releases](#nightly-vs-stable-releases).

-When you finish installing Netdata, be sure to visit our [step-by-step tutorial](/docs/step-by-step/step-00.md)
+When you finish installing Netdata, be sure to visit our [step-by-step tutorial](/docs/step-by-step/step-00)
 for a fully-guided tour into Netdata's capabilities and how to configure it according to your needs.

 Or, if you're a monitoring and system administration pro, skip ahead to our [getting started
-guide](/docs/getting-started.md) for a quick overview.
+guide](/docs/getting-started) for a quick overview.

 ## Have a different operating system, or want to try another method?

 Netdata works on many different operating systems, each with a few possible installation methods.
 To see the full list
-of approved methods for each operating system/version we support, see our [distribution matrix](/docs/packaging/distributions.md).
+of approved methods for each operating system/version we support, see our [distribution matrix](/docs/distributions).

 Below, you can find a few additional installation methods, followed by separate instructions for a variety of unique
 operating systems.